zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/02-setting-up-liferay-dxp/connecting-to-a-mail-server.md

 Users can opt to configure a mail session for DXP using their application server.

-1. Create a mail session on your application server; please see each application server's documentation.
+1. Create a mail session on your application server; please see the application server's documentation.
 1. Point DXP to that mail session using the Control Panel or portal properties. <!-- What does both mean? --> Here are instructions for both:

     * Configure the JNDI name in the *Mail* page at *Control Panel &rarr; Configuration &rarr; Server Administration &rarr; Mail*.
 Enter the value in the _JavaMail Properties_ field. <!-- screenshot -->